saffy93/Lab-QC-Metrics-Dashboard/README.md

 This dashboard analyzes daily QC metrics from the kind of high-volume CAP/CLIA-regulated histology lab I work in every day.
-I built it to show how I’m learning to use data analytics to track specimen volume, IHC slide counts, error rates, deviations, and turnaround times — the exact things I monitor during real-time QC checks every shift.
+I built it to show how I’m learning to use data analytics to track specimen volume, IHC slide counts, error rates, deviations, and turnaround times).
+These are the exact things I monitor during real-time QC checks every shift.